hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

       .. admonition:: Disclaimer
          :class: disclaimer

-         Requests for reserving resources will be processed by the local support team.
+         Requests for reserving resources will be processed by the HPC support team.
          It may happen that for technical or administrative reasons, the request cannot be granted.